Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 That process is about collecting time series to be part of the activated report.
 In this section we will discuss how this collection of time series is ordered and "decorated" when presented out of the box.

-There are at least two different layout specifications:
+There are two main layout specifications:

 - The order of appearance in a tabular view layout
   - Originally, before Mesh, this was controlled by the order of column definitions in the report definition